1896 – Temple Building, Bay & Richmond Sts., Toronto

 197 Yonge Street was formerly a 4 floor Canadian Bank of Commerce building built in 1905 by architects Darling &

-Former branch of the Toronto Dominion Bank,
+Former branch of the Toronto Dominion Bank but constructed for the Bank of Toronto,

 This headquarters building was commissioned by the Canadian General Electric Company,